Best Digital Piano Keyboard – The Secret Every Pianist Should Know About

 Kawai VPC with Wurlitzer and Rhodes Piano sounds

-When I bought these Ravenscroft samplings I received these samplings as a bonus.
-What this means is that if you like to play instruments like Fender Rhodes and Wurlitzer you can now play such an instrument with real hammers and actually have way better control than with the original instrument!
+When I bought these Ravenscroft samplings I also got a few electric piano/keyboard sounds as a bonus.
+What this means is that if you like to play instruments like Fender Rhodes and Wurlitzer you can now play such an instrument with real hammers and actually have way better control than with the original analog keyboard!

 And now time for some fun, I will now create a hybrid instrument with Ravenscroft Piano samplings and Fender Rhodes samplings..